 Despite these constantly evolving regulatory requirements and the challenges they pose, the German and global automotive industry has set itself the goal of redefining the mobility of the future.
 In addition to the development and commercialisation of electric vehicles as well as the introduction of new concepts for shared mobility and connected vehicles, the automotive industry is, in particular, continuously advancing the degree of automation of vehicles on the path to autonomous driving.
-In doing so, the automotive industry, subject to further technical, political and public challenges, still seems some steps ahead of the legislation, but this may change soon in accordance with the legislative developments currently taking place, particularly on a German national level.
+In doing so, the automotive industry, subject to further technical, political and public challenges, still seems some steps ahead of the legislation.
+But the legislator may be catching up, particularly on an EU and a German national level.
 Thus, it remains to be seen how the German and global automotive industry will manage to mitigate these legal risks associated with the constantly changing regulatory landscape and the introduction of innovative technologies and business models to the German and international markets.